Health

 Practicing Mindfulness and Meditation

-Mindfulness and meditation have been shown to help with sadness by focusing people on the present moment and lowering worries about the past or the future.
+Meditation and mindfulness have been shown to help people who are depressed feel better by bringing them into the present moment and making them less worried about the past or the future.

 Building a Support Network